Mark Cavendish: I can't repeat World Championships victory

 "Maybe I will have a free rein but I don't think it will be a case of just everyone behind me.
 I am pretty unproven at this level and this distance as well."

-might have been a contender himself, but given his heavy recent workload, does not believe he will be challenging in the closing stages.
+Chris Froome, who finished second at the Tour de France, third in the Olympic time trial and fourth in the Vuelta a Espana, might have been a contender himself, but given his heavy recent workload, does not believe he will be challenging in the closing stages.

 He said: "If [this race] was around Tour de France time I might have a chance.